Last Updated on June 26, 2025 by George Pavlopoulos

 1st October-15th October: 08:00-18:30

-For more up-to-date information regarding opening times, please see here.
+For the most up-to-date information on opening times, please visit the ministry’s official website.

 What else can I see on the archaeological site?

-The famous ancient theater is a part of a complex called The Sanctuary of Asclepius (or Asklepios).
-It is a UNESCO World Heritage Site, and there you can witness how modern medicine emerged.
+The famous ancient theater is part of a complex known as the Sanctuary of Asclepius (or Asklepios).
+It is a UNESCO World Heritage Site, where you can witness the emergence of modern medicine.

 Organized tours to Epidaurus & day trips from Athens

-There are a couple of ways to reach Epidaurus and its theater.
-As I wrote earlier, the easiest and most flexible way is to go by car.
-However, for people who don’t want to rent a car and enjoy a more carefree vacation, there’s always the option of organized tours.
+However, for those who prefer not to rent a car and enjoy a more carefree vacation, there’s always the option of organized tours.
 Most of the day trips from Athens to Epidaurus offer the same comfort standards and stop at Mycenae.
-Plus, they have a guide to explain further what you see.
+Additionally, they have a guide to provide further explanation of what you see.
 Admission fees are sometimes part of the price.

 So, in this section, I’m adding the best day tours to Epidaurus based on my experience.
 These are: